giddyphysicist/ChainlinkHackathon2022/README.md

 We plan on leveraging Chainlink price oracles in tandem with Chainlink Keepers in order to regularly check the changes of market prices over a given period, and then automatically adjust the bonding curve to optimize for different trading and LP positions.

+## Contracts

+We plan on coding the primary exchange, swap, and tunable bonding curve contracts in solidity.

+## Front-End

+We plan on building a simple Web3 front-end using Next.js and Moralis.

+## Feasibility Studies

+We will code some initial tests and analyses using monte carlo in python, and display the use cases of such an exchange.